wolkdb/docs/source/index.html.md

      "http://localhost:8501/testdb.test.eth/"
 ```

-Create a database by specifying owner, database name and encrypted status.
+Create a database by specifying database name and encrypted status.

-Owner should be a valid ENS domain.

 For encrypted status, 1 means true and 0 means false.